lotusnprod/lotus-manuscript/manuscript.md

 ### Evolution of Electronic Natural Products Resources

 Natural Products (NP) research is a transdisciplinary field with wide-ranging interests: from fundamental structural aspects of naturally-occurring molecular entities to their effects on living organisms and extending to the study of chemically-mediated interactions within entire ecosystems.
 Defining the "natural" qualifier is a complex task [@doi:10.1057/s41599-020-0390-y; @doi:10/bkfd8h].
-We thus adopt here a broad definition of a NP as any chemical entity *found in* a living organism.
+We thus adopt here a broad definition of a NP as any chemical entity *found in* a living organism, hereafter refered to as a _structure-organism pair_.
-A third fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between a chemical structure and a biological organism and a future-oriented electronic NP resource should contain only fully-referenced structure-organism pairs.
+An additional and fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between the chemical structure and the biological organism.
+A future-oriented electronic NP resource should contain fully-referenced structure-organism pairs.

 Reliance on data from the NP literature presents many challenges.
 The assembly and integration of NP occurrences into an inter-operative platform relies primarily on access to a heterogeneous set of databases (DB) whose content and maintenance status are critical factors in this dependency [@doi:10/gfwm27].